networkoptix/nx_open/readme.md

 (unless specified otherwise in the files) which can be found in the `license_mpl2.md` file in the `licenses/` directory in the root directory of the repository.

-ATTENTION: This document provides only brief information about the build process and its prerequisites, specific to the current branch.
-For the most actual instructions how to set up the prerequisites, explanation of the build system internals, and recommendations for using the build and development tools, refer to the following document in the `master` branch of this repository:
+ATTENTION: This document provides only the brief information about the build process and its prerequisites, specific to the current branch.
+For the most actual instructions how to set up the build environment, explanation of the build system internals, and recommendations for using build and development tools, refer to the following document in the `master` branch of this repository:
 [build.md](https://github.com/networkoptix/nx_open/blob/master/build.md)